GMLC-TDC/HELICS/docs/developer-guide/porting-2-to-3.md

 ### Application API (C++17)

 - `Federate::error(int errorcode)` and `Federate::error(int errorcode, const std::string& message)` were removed, use `localError` instead (or `globalError` to stop the entire simulation).
 Changed in [#1363][1].
+- ValueFederate::publishString and publishDouble have been removed please use the Publication interface `publish` methods which take a wide variety of types

 ### Command line interfaces